 There are many advances in vaccine research and technology development that have not appeared in a commercial product, in part because commercial vaccine design and production is constrained by different factors than a small-scale research vaccine.
-Key attributes for a RaDVaC vaccine are high safety, low cost, and ease of production and administration.
+Key attributes for a RaDVaC open-source vaccine are high safety, low cost, and ease of production and administration.
+Another key feature of the RaDVaC vaccine is rapid iteration of updated designs as new discoveries about the biology and clinical manifestations of SARS-CoV-2 are published in the biomedical literature and on preprint servers.
+This feature is critical to the RaDVaC mission of rapid development and deployment of effective vaccines.
 We address all of these in this document, and consider subcategories, such as near-term and long-term safety.